 The award-winning Producers Stephen C. Byrd (Founder of Front Row Productions, Inc.) and Alia Jones-Harvey have brought a unique brand of diversity to Broadway and London’s West End.
 Front Row Productions was established to bring major works to Broadway and the West End featuring diverse casts, creative teams and management.

-Early this season in Fall 2018, Front Row co-produced American Son, the new Broadway play by Christopher Demos-Brown, starring Kerry Washington, Steven Pasquale, Eugene Lee and Jeremy Jordan.
+Early in Fall 2018, Front Row co-produced American Son, the new Broadway play by Christopher Demos-Brown, starring Kerry Washington, Steven Pasquale, Eugene Lee and Jeremy Jordan.
 It was directed by Tony Award Winner Kenny Leon at the Booth Theatre.
-A Netflix film of American Son has been filmed for release.
+A Netflix film of American Son has been filmed for release on November 1, 2019.

 Front Row broke new ground with the enhancement of The Public Theater Fall 2015 New York premiere of Danai Gurira’s Eclipsed and subsequent transfer of the powerful Pulitzer Prize finalist to Broadway.
 The triumphant run of Eclipsed on Broadway was the first to be helmed by a female playwright, director and featuring an all-female ensemble led by Academy Award® Winner Lupita N'yongo.
 Acclaim for the play was resounding - 6 Tony Award nominations including Best Play, 4 Outer Critics Circle nominations, 2 Drama Desk Award nominations and 2 Drama League Award nominations.
 Front Row launched the "10,000 Girls Campaign" for 16-24 year-old girls from the Tri-State area, who would not otherwise have the opportunity to experience a Broadway show, with tickets to see Eclipsed.
 The production transferred to the Curran Theater in San Francisco for a March 2017 run.